-The power of Rockfon Blanka® Its smooth, deep matt, super-white surfaces with its high light reflection and light diffusion, contributes to energy savings and a bright and comfortable indoor environment that complements any interior design. ~ Enjoy maximum natural brightness, with 99% light diffusion. - Draw natural light 11% deeper into a space.
-Contribute to energy savings of up to 23%.
+The power of Rockfon Blanka® Its smooth, deep matt, super-white surfaces with its high light reflection and light diffusion, contributes to energy savings and a bright and comfortable indoor environment that complements any interior design.

-Keep your ceiling looking sharp Rockfon Blanka's durable surface makes it resistant to dirt and everyday wear and tear, keeping your ceiling looking as bright as the day it was installed.
-A foolproof finish Its smart, non-directional surface guarantees that your acoustic ceiling will look precisely the way you planned it.
+Rockfon Blanka's durable surface makes it resistant to dirt and everyday wear and tear, keeping your ceiling looking as bright as the day it was installed.

+Its smart, non-directional surface guarantees that your acoustic ceiling will look precisely the way you planned it.
 There's no wrong way to install it.

 We are your sustainable building partner Sustainability sits at the heart of our research and development.
-It's why we use natural stone, constantly reduce our carbon footprint and recycle to look after our planet and its people.
+It's why we use natural stone, constantly reduce our carbon footprint and recycle to look after our planet and our people.
 Hospitals are vital to public health and they are continuously being renovated, adapted or extended, impacting the environmental footprint for building materials.
 Luckily for us, stone wool is a fully sustainable closed-loop product.
 It can be recycled again and again without any degradation in quality.
-Rockfon is able to both recycle our own old stone wool tiles plus upcycle wet felted mineral fibre ceiling tiles from other manufacturers.
+We offer all our customers to recycle old stone wool ceiling tiles and cut-offs from installation, helping make a meaningful contribution to a greener planet.
 Visit our webpage for more information about our takeback scheme.

 159 000 tonnes of stone wool were collected for recycling in 2019.
 St. Barts and Royal London Hospital London, England, United Kingdom St Barts and Royal London Hospital were two historic hospitals that underwent a 10-year, £1 billion, redevelopment.
-A crucial focus of this project was the environmental impact of the renovation, so we worked closely with both the main contractor and the ceiling contractor to ensure that all ceiling waste and off-cuts from both sites were recycled.
-Fifteen pallets of recyclate were diverted from landfill and sent to the ROCKWOOL factory in Pencoed (Wales) for recycling.
+A crucial focus of this project was the environmental impact of the renovation, so we worked closely with the ceiling contractor to ensure that all ceiling waste and off-cuts from both sites were recycled.
+Fifteen pallets of off-cuts were returned to the Rockwool factory in Pencoed (Wales) for upcycling.